elBukkit/MagicPlugin/Magic/MIGRATION.md

    Look for this message in your logs:
    "You have vanilla item attributes in the 'attributes' property of wand template" If you see this, please update your wand configs by changing it to "item_attributes"!
+ - Rank up broadcast disabled by default.
+See here for how to turn back on: https://github.com/elBukkit/MagicPlugin/blob/master/Magic/src/main/resources/defaults/paths/default.yml

 ## 7.9.1